varad01/Eclipse_collection/README.md

-# Eclipse_collection
+# Eclipse_collection_code
-There is a Collection programs to push code from Eclipse to GitHub
+There is a Collection practice programs to push code from Eclipse to GitHub